Air Race Classic

 The Air Race Classic is an annual transcontinental air race for female pilots.
 Route lengths are approximately 2400 smi.
 All flights are conducted in day visual flight rules (VFR) conditions.
 Each aircraft is handicapped for speed and engine power.
 The goal is to have the actual ground speed be as far over the handicapped speed as possible.

-This women's-only air race was originally started in 1929 as Women's Air Derby by pilots including Amelia Earhart back when women pilots were banned from competing against men.
-Following the discontinuation of the Powder Puff Derby in 1977, the Air Race Classic was established in that year by a new organization to take its place.
+This women's-only air race started in 1929 as the Women's Air Derby by pilots including Amelia Earhart at the time when female pilots were banned from competing against men.
+Following the discontinuation of the Powder Puff Derby in 1977, the Air Race Classic was established that same year by a new organization to take its place.

+2024 Air Race Classic

+The 2024 race will commence on June 18, departing from KMDH Southern Illinois Airport in Carbondale, IL.
+This thrilling international competition covers a distance of 2,269 nautical miles, concluding on June 21 at KFNL Northern Colorado Regional Airport in Loveland, CO.
+Among the contenders, one prominent team commands attention: Team Mach .182, headed by Captain Logan Nissen and Co-Pilot Kelly Hansen.
+Get ready to witness exhilarating feats of aviation prowess as pilots navigate their way through challenging terrain and unpredictable weather to reach the finish line.

 2019 Air Race Classic

 The 2019 race will take off at June 18, 2019, from Jackson, Tennessee, for a 2,538-mile international competition that ends June 21 in Welland, Ontario.

 2014 Air Race Classic

 The 2014 race will occur June 16–19, 2014 with ten stops in 4 days flying from Concord, California to New Cumberland, Pennsylvania in the quest for the fastest time.